 Cost: $15,000 to $30,000

 Contractor Expansion Bathroom

-This is the type of project is usually left to the hands of a GC (general contractor) who does little, of any of the work himself.
-Instead, a variety of subcontractors—carpenters, plumbers, electricians, tile setters, and painters—will come in an out of your house to do the work.
+This is the type of project that is usually left to the hands of a GC (general contractor) who does little, if any of the work alone.
+Instead, a variety of subcontractors—carpenters, plumbers, electricians, tile setters, and painters—will come in and out of your house to do the work.
 When a project reaches this level, the upper-cost limit can get quite high indeed, as luxury bathrooms costing $100,000 are not rare.

 2021 Cost vs. Value Report.
 Remodeling Magazine.

 How Much Does It Cost To Remodel A Bathroom?
 HomeAdvisor.